yangjiang3973/learn-typeorm/diary.md

 NOTE: stop here and learn more about relation in orm

-(TODO) right now, I just rote learning about how to write relation.
-Cannot understan WHY...
+(TODO) right now, I learn about how to write relation by rote.
+Cannot understand WHY...

 need to learn how typeorm implements relation.

+(TODO) concept of `cascade`, especially when deleting a foreign key